Edgar Snow: Red Star Over China

 In June 1936, Snow left home with a letter of introduction from Soong Ching-ling (who was a politically important supporter of the Communists) and arrived at Xi'an.
 The Communist-held areas were blockaded by Zhang Xueliang's army, which had been forced out of his Manchurian base when the Japanese invaded in 1931, Zhang and his followers wanted to work with the Communists in order to oppose the Japanese and allowed Snow to enter.
-Snow was accompanied by George Hatem, who had worked with the Party, whose presence on the trip Snow did not mention for many years.
+Snow was accompanied by George Hatem, who had worked with the Party, whose presence on the trip Snow did not mention for many years at Hatem's request.
 Snow had been preparing to write a book about the Communist movement in China, and had even signed a contract at one point.
 However, his most important contribution was the interviews that he had conducted with the top leaders of the party.
 When Snow wrote, there were no reliable reports reaching the West about the Communist-controlled areas.
 Other writers, such as Agnes Smedley, had written in some detail about the Chinese Communists before the Long March, but none of these writers had visited them or even conducted interviews with the leadership which had emerged during the Long March.